From Redshift to Real Space: Combining Linear Theory With Neural Networks: Results

 A relatively novel approach in this context is the use of cosmic voids to perform cosmological tests.
 Although individual voids exhibit diverse and often irregular morphologies, their average shape, obtained by stacking many voids and averaging over all orientations, approximates spherical symmetry.
 This property allows voids to be employed as standard spheres in the Alcock–Paczynski test \citep{AlcockPaczynski79, ryden_1995, lavaux12, sutter14}, which constrains cosmological parameters by measuring deviations from spherical symmetry in the observed void shapes.
 However, the AP signal is degenerate with RSDs, which induce anisotropic deformations in the observed shapes due to galaxy peculiar velocities.

-The precision of the AP test can be significantly improved by applying reconstruction methods to mitigate redshift-space distortions before void identification in the galaxy distribution \citep{nadathur_beyond_2019, radinovic_2023}.
+The precision of the AP test can be significantly improved by applying reconstruction methods to mitigate redshift-space distortions before void identification in the galaxy distribution \citep{nadathur_beyond_2019, woodfinden_2022, radinovic_2023}, as well as by performing the analysis in reconstructed space \citep{degni_2025}.

 Thus far, these studies have employed LT reconstruction techniques.
-In this section, we perform a similar analysis using, instead, the NN and hybrid LT+NN reconstruction methods, and compare the relative performance of the three approaches.
+In this section, we performed a similar analysis using, instead, the NN and hybrid LT+NN reconstruction methods, and compared the relative performance of the three approaches.

 To perform this test, we considered the original 20 catalogs from the validation sample, along with their corresponding reconstructed versions using the LT, NN, and LT+NN methods.
 We applied the \texttt{VIDE} technique to all of them to identify cosmic voids \citep{sutter_2015_vide}. \texttt{VIDE} is a publicly available package based on the \texttt{ZOBOV} algorithm \citep{Neyrinck08}, which uses a watershed transform applied to the density field derived from the galaxy distribution via a Voronoi tessellation.
-The resulting void catalog provides, for each void, the spatial coordinates of its center and an effective radius $r_\mathrm{v}$, which we use to rescale void sizes in order to estimate their mean density profile.
+The resulting void catalog provides, for each void, the spatial coordinates of its center and an effective radius $r_\mathrm{v}$, which we used to rescale void sizes in order to estimate their mean density profile.

 On average, the four resulting sets of void catalogs contain 7672 voids in real space, 7369 in the LT-reconstructed case, 7736 in the NN-reconstructed case, and 7645 in the LT+NN hybrid-reconstructed case.
 These values represent the mean over the 20 catalogs.
 Their similarity indicates that none of the reconstruction methods drastically alters the number of identified voids, and that the LT+NN approach most closely reproduces the real-space void count.